(2000) Ste. Foy: Presses de l'Universite de Quebec, 534 pages, ISBN 2-7605-1037-9.

 In French.
 Note: the provided PDF files are the draft text.
 The published version has been edited and corrected.

 Dr. Rodrigue's research interests mainly cover the fields of transportation and economics as they relate to logistics and global freight distribution.
-Area interests involve North America, Latin America and the Caribbean, and East and Southeast Asia.
-Specific topics over which he has published extensively cover maritime transport systems and logistics, global supply chains and production networks, gateways and transport corridors.
+Specific topics over which he has published extensively cover maritime transport systems and logistics, global supply chains, gateways and transport corridors.
 Current projects involve: